-We’re back on! please join us on march 31 for tchaikovsky and Beethoven And on May 19 for Brahms and Star wars!
+We’re on for May 19 for Brahms and Star wars!

 The New York Symphonic Arts Ensemble (NYSAE) was founded in 1988 by a group of musicians to present to the public interesting orchestral music played at the highest level by an ensemble of volunteers.
 For more than 30 years the orchestra has played a series of five concerts each season.
 Our performances have spanned the full range of the orchestral and operatic repertoire, including many works not ordinarily attempted by community orchestras.
 The soloists that have joined us range from internationally known performers to promising students from local conservatories.
 The orchestra is composed of people who come from the greater metropolitan area to share their great love of music and of playing and performing together.